iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 Please utilize the
 [Javadoc](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/)
 for the core sdk.
-It's not perfect, but the more it is used, the better it will get.
+It's not perfect, but the more it is referenced, the better it will get.

 ## Overview